Anesthesia Intraoral Module (AIM)

 Improved Capnography

-AIM captures pharyngeal CO2 displaying large, well-defined capnography waveforms.
-The smaller waveforms of a hypoventilating patient (upper airway obstruction, over-sedation) are easier to identify.
+AIM captures pharyngeal CO2 with prominent capnography waveforms.
+The smaller waveforms of a hypoventilating patient (from upper airway obstruction, over-sedation) are easier to identify.
+An early alert can prevent a hypoxic event in remote hospital locations.

 Single-Step Oral Airway Placement